KumoCorp/kumomta/docs/changelog/main.md

 * Delayed messages were scheduled 1-step further along the exponental backoff schedule than intended; rather than being initially delayed for 20 minutes, they would be delayed for 40 minutes.
+* MTA-STS: failed to load the policy for some sites due to a redirect caused by a trailing dot in the policy domain